 The gold standard example of bet-hedging, then, is an instance in which a donor gives to candidates competing for the same office.
 In his article on the 2002 Illinois gubernatorial race, Eric Krol notes that "[a]t least 102 contributors have given cash to both [Democratic candidate] Rod Blagojevich and [Republican candidate] Jim Ryan in the past year."
 Similarly, in the 2000 Virginia Senate race, MCI WorldCom donated \$3,000 each to competitors Charles Robb and George Allen.
-And thus far in the 2004 cycle, investment firm Goldman Sachs has contributed \$200,000 to John Kerry's presidential campaign and over \$350,000 to the reelection efforts of President Bush.
-Morgan Stanley, UBS Americas, Citigroup, Bank of America, and Microsoft are also among those who have given at least \$100,000 to each of the major party presidential nominees for 2004.
+And in the 2004 election cycle, investment firm Goldman Sachs contributed over \$290,000 to John Kerry's presidential campaign and almost \$390,000 to the reelection efforts of President Bush.
+Morgan Stanley, UBS Americas, Citigroup, Bank of America, Microsoft, and JP Morgan Chase & Co are also among the top twenty contributors to each of the major party presidential nominees for 2004.
 Further examples abound.